jbettencourt10/Sentimenal-Smacking/README.md

 ---

 ## Overview:
-This project will compare the accuracy scores of two ML toolkits (Weights and Biases, NLTK) to determine which performed better sentiment analysis on a dataset compiled of Twitter posts based on the incident that occurred between Will Smith and Chris Rock at the 2022 Oscars ceremony.
-We hope that in doing this, we will be able to answer the question of whether or not a GUI ML toolkit (like Weights and Biases) can handle NLP tasks up to par with industrial NLP libraries.
-Additionally, we hope to assess both toolkits from a software engineering perspective to comment on their usability, performance, and other attributes for programmers and non-programmers alike.
+This project will compare the accuracy scores of two ML toolkits (Weights and Biases, TensorFlow) to determine which performed better sentiment analysis on a dataset compiled of Twitter posts based on the incident that occurred between Will Smith and Chris Rock at the 2022 Oscars ceremony.
+We hope that in doing this, we will be able to answer the question of whether or not a GUI ML toolkit (like Weights and Biases) can handle NLP tasks, like sentimental analysis, up to par with industrial NLP libraries.
+Additionally, we hope to assess both toolkits from a software engineering perspective to comment on their usability, performance, and ease of use for programmers and non-programmers alike.

 ## Data:
 For the terms of this project, the data is organized in a csv, where each column denotes the following: